You can expect for true love from online dating but scammers are also expecting for you.

-Here comes the climax of online dating scam, that is, asking for money.
+Here comes the climax of an online dating scam, that is, asking for money.
 To find a suitable chance to lure targets to pay for money, emergencies will be created like disease, robbery, out of job, etc. so as to lead targets to pay for money naturally and wire transfer is a common way.

-What are Signs of Online Dating Scams?
+What are the Signs of Online Dating Scams?

 As a matter of fact, you have more than one chance to recognize an online dating scam before you’re really scammed.